Sometimes the Hoxhunt button might appear inactive (greyed out) in Outlook toolbar. It might also go completely missing in various scenarios.

 - Outlook is in Offline mode

-- Message type is not supported by Outlook add-in technology
+- Message type or location is not supported by Outlook add-in technology

 Reading pane is not activated